 Dimlama is a robust one-pot stew typically associated with harvest time in Uzbekistan.
 It’s full of meat (lamb or beef), potatoes, onions, carrots, cabbage, peppers, and garlic.
 To prepare dimlama, all of the ingredients are layered in a deep pan, covered, and simmered for several hours.

-Another extremely popular food in Uzbekistan, manti (or “mantu”), are large steamed dumplings filled with ground lamb or beef.
+Another extremely popular food in Uzbekistan, manti (or “mantu”), is large steamed dumplings filled with ground lamb or beef.
 Extra fat is often added to the dumplings to enhance the flavor.

 They are served with yogurt for dipping, and in Uzbekistan, they are traditionally eaten without utensils so don’t be afraid to dive right in with your hands.